hyperdq/sqldq/README.md

 # SQLDQ

-`SQLDQ` is a Data Quality Check library that keeps it simple.
+`SQLDQ` is a Data Quality Testing library that keeps it simple and flexible.

+Simply use SQL to define your checks.

 ### Support